plastics-eater/FF00-1/README.md

-# fatfuck
+# FF00-1

-a really fat laptop
+An attempt to create a open standard for a modular 3D printed laptop